 For customers who consume less than 150,000 units per year (equal to 150 MWh), NIE Energy publishes a range of tariffs which are approved by the regulator.
+The alternative suppliers compete for customers against these published tariffs, for example by offering a discount.
 Customers who consume more than 150,000 units will need to obtain an individual quotation from each of the suppliers.
-Quotes can be based on historic annual consumption by using the meter data from half hourly meters.
+Quotes can be based on historic annual consumption and can be calculated by adding up the units on each invoice for a 12 month period, or the meter data from half hourly meters.